What is phishing?

 Common red flags

-- Threats, fear, or “you’ll be arrested” language
+- Threats, fear, legal pressure, or “urgent account issue” language

-- Requests for passwords, codes, or personal data
+- Requests for passwords, one-time passcodes, or sensitive personal data

-- Payment requests via gift cards, crypto, wire, or “untraceable” methods
+- Payment requests through gift cards, crypto, wire transfers, or unusual methods

 Email phishing